dkohreidze/SEO/README.md

 # seo automatic internal links script

-This Python script inserts HTML anchor text links within a text file on your local machine.
+A super simple Python script that creates HTML links around your keywords for all text files in the working directory.

-The script reads all .txt files in it's directory and inserts anchor text links around the first instance of your keyword to its corresponding URL.
+The script goes through all .txt files in its directory and inserts an `<a>` tag around the first instance of your keyword to its corresponding URL.
+Only exact keyword matches (case sensitive) will be linked.

-All keyword/URL pairs must be placed into the script in the format provided.
-You may add any number of keyword/URL pairs.
+Use a CSV file named keywords.csv to hold your keyword, URL pairs.

-Currently the script is pretty basic - only exact keyword matches will be linked and you have to emuerate every keyword/URL pair into the code of the script.
-I plan to update it to be more versatile: accept additional data files (CSV, XML, etc.) and provide link customization options (target & nofollow attributes).
-If you have any feature requests, please file an issue in github.
+Bugs or feature requests?
+Please file an issue.

 To run this script:
 * Place the .txt files you want to crawl in the same directory as the script file.
 (I recommend placing everything in a new folder, as this script will edit all text files within the current directory)